These miniature dinosaurs are in danger of becoming a rare sight in Britain.

 Newts have a similar life cycle to frogs and toads, hibernating through the winter months and returning to breeding ponds in the spring.

-Like other amphibians, they are terrestrial for parts of the year and use the waterways mainly during the breeding season.
+Like other amphibians, they are terrestrial (living on land) for parts of the year and use the waterways mainly during the breeding season.
 A healthy population of 250 great crested newts would need at least one hectare of terrestrial habitat, as well as a suitable still-standing breeding pond, to survive for any length of time.

 Great crested newt - dark, warty skin speckled with white spots.
 Undersides are yellow or orange.
 Males have a high, jagged crest running along their backs (especially pronounced during the breeding season).